SSWConsulting/SSW.Rules.Content/rules/complete-testing-is-impossible/rule.md

 https://www.developsense.com/blog/2016/04/100-coverage-is-possible/

+## What about 100% coverage?

-# On 100% unit/branch/requirement, etc. coverage:
+On 100% unit/branch/requirement, etc. coverage:

  A peculiar breed of snake-oil sellers reassure listeners that you achieve complete testing by using their coverage monitors.
 Wrong.
 Complete line and branch coverage is not complete testing.
 It will miss significant classes of bugs.

-## Approach given this reality
+## We can’t do complete testing, so what can we do?

 introduce idea that testing is essentially a sampling problem RBT & good enough